The Ultimate Guide to Order Management

 Choosing based on price alone ignores implementation complexity and operational costs.
 The cheapest software often requires expensive customization costing more than higher-priced alternatives with better automation.

 Ignoring integration complexity leads to implementation failures and data synchronization problems.
-Systems that can't integrate properly create manual workarounds eliminating automation benefits.
+Systems that can't integrate properly create manual workarounds that erase the automation benefits you were paying for.

 Underestimating customization requirements forces businesses into rigid workflows mismatched to operations.
 Standard configurations work for standard businesses.
-Unique competitive advantages require system flexibility most platforms can't provide.
+The things that make you competitive usually require flexibility most platforms can't provide.

 Types of Order Management Systems

 Most businesses don't realize they're choosing between three fundamentally different order management system architectures.
-Each type serves different operational models, and picking the wrong one creates expensive problems that surface 6-12 months after implementation.
+Each type serves different operational models, and picking the wrong one creates expensive problems that surface well after implementation.

 Standalone Order Management Systems